-Bachelor of Science Honours in Botany abbreviated as BSc Hons (Botany).
+Bachelor of Science Honours in Botany abbreviated as BScHons(Botany).

-In the subject of Fisheries Science, it is: Bachelor of Science Honours in Fisheries Science abbreviated as BSc Hons (FisheriesSc).
+In the subject of Fisheries Science, it is:

+Bachelor of Science Honours in Fisheries Science abbreviated as BScHons(Fisheries).

-In the subject of Computer Science, it is: Bachelor of Science Honours in Computer Science abbreviated as BSc Hons (ComputerSc).
+In the subject of Computer Science, it is:

+Bachelor of Science Honours in Computer Science abbreviated as BScHons(ComputerSc).

-Subject marked Honours degrees are not offered in Pure Mathematics and Applied Mathematics.
+\Subject marked Honours degrees are not offered in Pure Mathematics and Applied Mathematics.
 Instead, a subject marked Honours degree is offered in Mathematics.
-It shall be referred to as, Bachelor of Science Honours in Mathematics abbreviated as BSc Hons (Mathematics).
+It shall be referred to as,

+Bachelor of Science Honours in Mathematics abbreviated as BScHons(Mathematics).

-The name of the degree for the Direct Intake students shall be: Bachelor of Subject Name Honours abbreviated appropriately.
-Example: In the case of Direct Intake students in Computer Science, it is: Bachelor of Computer Science Honours abbreviated as BCS Hons.
+The name of the degree for the Direct Intake students shall be:

+Bachelor of Science Honours in Subject Name abbreviated appropriately.

+Example: In the case of Direct Intake students in Computer Science, it is: Bachelor of Science Honours in Computer Science abbreviated as BScHons in ComputerSc.